-When we’re relaxed, our minds work more efficiently
+When we're relaxed our minds work more efficiently

-A break can also be the catalyst for new ideas.
+A mental health break from work can also be the catalyst for new ideas.
 “When we’re in a stressed or anxious state, the part of the brain responsible for the fight or flight response (the amygdala) takes over and the rational, clear thinking part of your brain (your frontal cortex) takes a back seat,” explains Chloe.
 “That’s why it can be hard to make good decisions when you’re anxious.

 When we’re relaxed, our minds work more efficiently.
 Being in a calmer environment can mean we feel more inspired and creative.
 Archimedes had his ‘eureka’ moment while chilling in the bath and, similarly, Issac Newton came up with his law of gravity while relaxing under a tree in nature.
-So, taking a break could help you to come up with your best ideas, too.”
+So, taking a career break could help you to come up with your best ideas, too.”

 Too much screen time is bad for mental health